maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Line 10 calculates the value of `10+10^2`, 110, and then copies that value into the numeric variable `A`.
 Line 20 copies the string constant "Hello, World!" into the string variable `B$`.

+#### Variations:

+A number of dialects allow multiple assignments in a single statement, like `10 A=B=C=100`.
+Examples include DEC's BASIC-PLUS and even some of the Tiny BASIC varieties.
+These statements can be typed into other dialects, like MS BASICs, but in that case they interpret it as "A=B" and no assignment occurs to the other variables.
+In this particular example, all three variables will hold zero, as B would start with value 0 which would be assigned to A, and then B and C will be ignored.

 <!-- TOC --><a name="dim-varnexpnexpvarnexpnexp"></a>
 ### `DIM` *var*(*nexp*[,*nexp*...])[,*var*(*nexp*[,*nexp*...])...]